nmfs-openscapes/2024-nmfs-champions/github-clinic/alice.md

 2. tamales
 3. cakes

+1. Here I made a new list
+2. And second item on list!

 We can make hyperlinks in [Markdown](https://quarto.org/docs/authoring/markdown-basics.html) using the `[]()` pattern: you put words to hyperlink in `[]` and the URL in `()`.
 For example:

 > [This twitter thread](https://twitter.com/allison_horst/status/1287772985630191617) describes the palmerpenguins R package.
 Learn more on the [palmerpenguins webpage](https://allisonhorst.github.io/palmerpenguins).